vanshika-sood/Startup-website/README.md

 # startup-website
-A startup website created using html , CSS and Bootstrap
+A responsive single page startup website created using HTML , CSS and Bootstrap5